India’s central bank cuts lending rate to 5.40%

 But it was a split decision.
 Four members of the bank’s monetary policy committee voted to reduce the interest rate by 0.35%, while two members voted to reduce it by 0.25%.

+“As a result, lending rates continue to remain high.
+The slowdown in economy coupled with high lending rate has accentuated the slump in housing demand,” said Mohit Goel, CEO of Omaxe Ltd.

+Rather than making sure that consumers are offered reduced interest rates on home loans, there was still an ongoing tendency of cushioning the bottom lines by the banks, which ultimately turns out to be counterproductive to the move itself, said Amit Modi, director of ABA Corp.

-The bank also said that economic activity remained weak in major emerging market economies — including China, India, Brazil and South Africa — pulled down mainly by slowing external demand.
+The bank statement also said that economic activity remained weak in major emerging market economies — including China, India, Brazil and South Africa — pulled down mainly by slowing external demand.